-The Judicial Reorganisation Procedure (PRJ): what is it?
+The Judicial Reorganisation Procedure (JRP): what is it?

 Do you have business debts (VAT, social security contributions, rent, tax, banks, suppliers, bailiffs, etc.) that you can no longer repay?
 How can you avoid bankruptcy?
 Do you want to reduce your debts?
 Do you want to help your business in difficulty?